 - Place the tool on the work before starting the tool.
-Do not point or indulge in any horseplay with this tool. - be a major cause of serious injury or death.
-Be aware of excess hose left on the walking or work surface. - Keep body working stance balanced and firm.
-Do not overreach when operating the tool. - Anticipate and be alert for sudden changes in motion during start up and operation of any power tool.
+Do not point or indulge in any horseplay with this tool. - Slipping, tripping and/or falling while operating air tools can be a major cause of serious injury or death.
+Be aware of excess hose left on the walking or work surface.

+Keep body working stance balanced and firm.
+Do not overreach when operating the tool. • Anticipate and be alert for sudden changes in motion during start up and operation of any power tool.

 - Do not carry tool by the hose.
 Protect the hose from sharp objects and heat. - Tool shaft may continue to rotate briefly after throttle is released.
 Avoid direct contact with accessories during and after use.
 Gloves will reduce the risk of cuts or burns. - Keep away from rotating end of tool.
+Do not wear jewelry or loose clothing.
+Secure long hair.
+Scalping can occur if hair is not kept away from tool and accessories.
+Choking can occur if neckwear is not kept away from tool and accessories.